YalcinYolalan/WSSAT/README.md

 The main difference of WSSAT is to create a dynamic vulnerability management environment instead of embedding the vulnerabilities into the code.

-_This project has been developed as Term Project at Middle East Technical University (METU), Software Management master program._
+_This project has been started as Term Project at Middle East Technical University (METU), Software Management master program._